 The University Libraries also house a number of specialized collections:

 The Digital Collections include materials in the DigitalCommons@URI, URI’s institutional repository, which showcases the diverse array of materials produced by the University of Rhode Island community, as well as other collections of digital materials.

 The Government Publications collection consists of publications produced by both the federal government and the state of Rhode Island.
 Although the University of Rhode Island is a selective depository for U.S. government documents, our collection of federal documents is the largest in the state of Rhode Island.

-The Media Resource Center serves the University of Rhode Island libraries and community by providing dramatic, documentary, entertainment and educational media in support of the University curriculum.
-The Media Resource Center (MRC) is the URI Library’s primary collection of materials in electronic non-print (audio and visual) formats.
+The Media Collection serves the University of Rhode Island libraries and community by providing dramatic, documentary, entertainment and educational media in support of the University curriculum.
+The Media Collection is the URI Libraries’ primary collection of materials in electronic non-print (audio and visual) formats.